inleadmedia/dpl-go/README.md

 1. **Automated Unit Testing**: Workflows like `unit-test.yml` run unit tests automatically, ensuring that individual components and utilities function correctly.
 This helps catch bugs early in the development process.

+2. **End-to-end Testing**: Workflows such as `e2e-test.yml` run end-to-end tests using Cypress to simulate user interactions and test the application's core user journeys.
+This helps ensure that the application and important features work as expected.
+This also helps catch bugs early in the development process.

-2. **Code Quality Checks**: Workflows such as `eslint-check.yml` and `prettier-check.yml` enforce coding standards and consistent formatting.
+3. **Code Quality Checks**: Workflows such as `eslint-check.yml` and `prettier-check.yml` enforce coding standards and consistent formatting.
 This ensures that the codebase remains clean, readable, and maintainable.

-3. **Type Safety**: The `type-check.yml` workflow runs TypeScript checks to ensure type safety across the project.
+4. **Type Safety**: The `type-check.yml` workflow runs TypeScript checks to ensure type safety across the project.
 This helps prevent type-related errors and improves code reliability.

-4. **Accessibility Testing**: The `accessibility-test.yml` workflow runs accessibility tests on each [Storybook] Story using [Axe] through [Playwright].
+5. **Accessibility Testing**: The `accessibility-test.yml` workflow runs accessibility tests on each [Storybook] Story using [Axe] through [Playwright].
 This ensures that the application meets accessibility standards and provides a better user experience for all users.

-5. **Visual Regression Testing**: The `chromatic.yml` workflow runs Chromatic to visualize and test UI components in [Storybook].
+6. **Visual Regression Testing**: The `chromatic.yml` workflow runs Chromatic to visualize and test UI components in [Storybook].
 This helps catch visual regressions and ensures that UI changes do not introduce unexpected issues.

 ## Developers

 - Adam Antal - adam@reload.dk
 - Mikkel Jakobsen - mikkel@reload.dk
 - Thomas Gross Rasmussen - tgr@reload.dk
+- Jacob Pihl - jacob@reload.dk

 [nextjs]: https://nextjs.org/
 [app-router]: https://nextjs.org/docs/app